Hugh McKenzie (VC): Early life

 McKenzie was born in Liverpool, in the United Kingdom, on 5 December 1885.
 Shortly after his birth the family moved to Inverness, in Scotland.
 After his father died, the family moved to Dundee and McKenzie later found work with the Caledonian Railway Company.
 He emigrated to Canada in 1911, living with his wife, Marjorie, in North Bay, Ontario.

 Military service

-In August 1914, shortly after the outbreak of the First World War, McKenzie volunteered for the Canadian Expeditionary Force and enlisted in the Princess Patricia’s Canadian Light Infantry.
-On enlistment, his attestation papers state that he had been previously employed as a teamster and that he had had previous military experience.
+In August 1914, shortly after the outbreak of the First World War, McKenzie volunteered for the Canadian Expeditionary Force and enlisted in Princess Patricia's Canadian Light Infantry.
+On enlistment, his attestation papers state that he had been previously employed as a teamster and had previous military experience.
 Serving initially as a private, McKenzie was promoted steadily through the ranks, reaching sergeant in September 1916 and becoming a company sergeant-major in early 1917.
 As a corporal, in early 1916, he had received the Distinguished Conduct Medal for actions while in command of a machine-gun section.
 In January 1917, he was commissioned as a second lieutenant and was transferred to the Canadian Machine Gun Corps, attached to the 7th Brigade Machine Gun Company.

 He was 31 years old, and a lieutenant when the following deed took place for which he was awarded the VC: